benjammin4dayz/Twitch-Channel-Points-Miner-v2/README.md

 ### Docker

 #### Docker Hub
-Official Docker images are on https://hub.docker.com/r/rdavidoff/twitch-channel-points-miner-v2 for `linux/amd64`, `linux/arm64` and `linux/arm/v7`.
+Unofficial Docker image is on https://hub.docker.com/r/benjammin4dayz/twitch-channel-points-miner-v2 for `linux/amd64`

 The following file is mounted :